 1. Sign up to receive updates about Judy’s campaign and ask 5 other people to also join the mailing list.
 We need to have a strong base of people to contact when there are key moments in Judy’s campaign for parole.
 People can either be encouraged to visit our website or you can share the link for joining our mailing list: https://judithclark.org/contact/join-mailing-list/

 2. Write to the NY Parole Board to express your support for Judy’s release and ask 5 other people to write letters as well.
+If you have written to support Judy in the past, please send us an updated letter (since April 2017).
 Showing the Parole Board that Judy has support in the community and that her release would be “compatible with the welfare of society” is critical.
 Guidelines for writing letters are below.

 3. We are also grateful for any donations to support Judy.
 These can be securely sent through paypal or by contacting us to arrange sending a check.